SharePoint/sp-dev-docs/docs/general-development/using-the-sharepoint-search-query-apis.md

 ### Query using the .NET client object model
 <a name="bk_QueryNETcsom"> </a>

 Search in SharePoint includes a client object model that enables access to search results for online, on-premises, and mobile development.
 The Search in SharePoint CSOM is built on the SharePoint CSOM.
 Therefore, your client code first needs to access the SharePoint CSOM and then access the Search in SharePoint CSOM.
-For more information about the SharePoint CSOM, see  [SharePoint 2010 Client Object Model](http://msdn.microsoft.com/library/8c086b11-2b8b-41ec-82ae-cd4fef0aeac6%28Office.15%29.aspx).
-For more information about the  [ClientContext](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.ClientContext.aspx) class, which is the entry point to the CSOM, see [Client Context as Central Object](http://msdn.microsoft.com/library/6299f0df-ab4c-40e6-b709-ec80271c99b3%28Office.15%29.aspx).
+For more information about the SharePoint CSOM and the [ClientContext](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.ClientContext.aspx) class, which is the entry point to the CSOM, see [SharePoint Complete Basic Operations Using SharePoint Client Library Code](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/complete-basic-operations-using-sharepoint-client-library-code).